-The Student Rights Advisory Committee exists to provide you with information about your rights when it comes to landlord-tenant issues or academic appeals.
+The Student Rights Advisory Committee exists to provide you with information about your rights when it comes to landlord-tenant issues.
 While in no way legal representation, it can help to inform you about your options in order to make difficult situations easier to navigate.

 We Can Help!

 If you feel your landlord is violating your rights, SRAC is here to provide support.
 We can give you the tools and resources you need to make sure you have a safe, clean, livable home.